 The visit to the National Museum is an evocative trip through the world of the Carthusian monk, discovering the lonely life they use to lead, built up on strictness, meditation and contemplation, in a place which still astonish for the splendour, the magnificence and the majesty of its decorations.
-Starting from the Honour Court, proceeding with the church covered with eye-catching frescoes, the several chapels for the celebration of the individual Mass, the monumental big cloister, the austere cell, the clauster and the chapter chapel for the reunions, the wide refectory for Sundayb lunchs, the rich guest house for the granduke’s visits and the and the attached cloister on two levels: and, in a separate building, the ancient drysaltery for the production and the selling of drugs.
+Starting from the Honour Court, proceeding with the church covered with eye-catching frescoes, the several chapels for the celebration of the individual Mass, the monumental big cloister, the austere cell, the clauster and the chapter chapel for the reunions, the wide refectory for Sunday lunchs, the rich guest house for the granduke’s visits and the attached cloister on two levels: and, in a separate building, the ancient drysaltery for the production and the selling of drugs.

-The visit itinerary of the Natural History Museum twists and turns in the most “humble” spaces of the Charteuse, the ones once used by the lay brothers for their everyday jobs: basements, storage rooms, olive press room, carpentery room, barn and so on.
+The visit itinerary of the Natural History Museum twists and turns in the most “humble” spaces of the Charterhouse, the ones once used by the lay brothers for their everyday jobs: basements, storage rooms, olive press room, carpentery room, barn and so on.
 This rooms now rise again by hosting the illustrious Museum collections, result of more than 500 years of history.
 They are absolutely unique collections for their historical and scientific relevance, including zoological, paleontological and mineralogical remains, in addition to the living animals of the biggest freshwater Aquarium in Italy.

 The presence of the two museums inside the Charterhouse make it an unicum on the national panorama, an extraordinary place where wonder and fascination blend with science, history, art and nature.